 Demonstrate Passion for the Field

 Hiring managers want to know you’re not switching careers on a whim.
-Use your summary, objective, or cover letter to briefly express why this new field excites you.
+Use your summary, objective, or cover letter for career change to briefly express why this new field excites you.
 Genuine enthusiasm—backed by preparation—helps frame you as a motivated candidate rather than someone uncertain.

 Leverage Hybrid Experiences